St. Vincent and The Grenadines PM Ralph Gonsalves Says ‘CIA’ Is To Blame For His Sex Scandals

 Once the policewoman came forward, Toronto human rights attorney Margaret Parsons, 48, came forward to say that she too was sexually assaulted by Gonsalves in January of 2003.

 “Please, have you seen a picture of this woman?” the prime minister said.
-“I extended my hand to her as a gesture of welcome and hospitality and she grabbed my prick.
+“I extended my hand to her as a gesture of welcome and hospitality after plying her with a few high-alcohol-content drinks.
+She grabbed my prick fair and square!
 A woman who comes to my mansion late at night and starts drinking has to know that I am not there to review her C.V.”

 Gonsalves, who is an attorney by trade, also denied that the cyber crime bill that passed the nation’s Legislature on Friday was designed to squelch reports about the prime minister’s well-known sexual improprieties.